NRB-Tech/CXmodem/README.md

 CXmodem.shared.receivedBytesOnWire(data: receivedData)
 ```

+You can also optionally provide the queue to use for the `sendBytesOnWireCallback`, the final `completeCallback` and the operation queue.

 If you do not provide a callback the functions are blocking, so must be performed on a background thread. :

 ```swift